JeffPaine/beautiful_idiomatic_python/README.md

 > If you mutate something while you're iterating over it, you're living in a state of sin and deserve what ever happens to you.

 `d.keys()` makes a copy of all the keys and stores them in a list.
 Then you can modify the dictionary.
-Note: in python 3 to iterate through a dictionary you have to explicidly write: `list(d.keys())` because `d.keys()` returns a "dictionary view" (an iterable that provide a dynamic view on the dictionary’s keys).
+Note: in python 3 to iterate through a dictionary you have to explicitly write: `list(d.keys())` because `d.keys()` returns a "dictionary view" (an iterable that provide a dynamic view on the dictionary’s keys).
 See [documentation](https://docs.python.org/3/library/stdtypes.html#dict-views).

 ## Looping over dictionary keys and values